 Calendar & Meetings

-As an MEP, my schedule is mostly dictated by the European Parliament's yearly calendar layout.
+As an MEP, my schedule was mostly dictated by the European Parliament's yearly calendar layout.
 A normal month consists of one plenary (voting) week in Strasbourg, one constituency week in Dublin and two weeks of Committee and Group meetings in Brussels.
-‘Group’ meetings refer to meetings of the Greens/EFA, the political group that I sit with in the Parliament as a member of the Irish Green Party.
+‘Group’ meetings refer to meetings of the Greens/EFA, the political group that I sat with in the Parliament as a member of the Irish Green Party.
 You can find the colour-coded yearly calendar on the European Parliament plenary website here.

 Travel